ganesh1082/query-to-pdf/templates/template_2.typ

 )

 // Define a font scheme with IBM Plex Mono for titles and Trebuchet MS for body.
-// Using system fonts with fallbacks for better availability
 #let fonts = (
   body: ("Trebuchet MS", "Arial", "Helvetica", "sans-serif"),
   heading: ("IBM Plex Mono", "Courier New", "monospace"),